John Tia: Career

 Tia first worked as a pupil teacher between 1974 and 1976.
 He then worked with the Information Services Department in Ghana in various capacities taking him from Gambaga to Bolgatanga in 1980.
-Between 1982 and 1990, he worked with the Ghana News Agency.Akologu was active in the Trade Unions between 1985 and 1992.
+Between 1982 and 1990, he worked with the Ghana News Agency.
+Akologu was active in the Trade Unions between 1985 and 1992.
 He was a branch secretary and National Executive Council member of the Public Services Workers' Union.

 Politics

-He got involved in local politics in 1982 when he became the Press Secretary of the Upper East Regional Secretariat of Peoples Defence Committees/Workers Defence Committees set up by the Provisional National Defence Council military government.
+Tia got involved in local politics in 1982 when he became the Press Secretary of the Upper East Regional Secretariat of Peoples Defence Committees/Workers Defence Committees set up by the Provisional National Defence Council military government.
 He was elected an MP in the 1992 parliamentary election as a National Democratic Congress candidate.
-He has been the MP for Talensi constituency since the first parliament in the Fourth Republic from January 1993 He has been a Member of the ECOWAS Parliament since 2007.
+He was the MP for Talensi constituency from the first parliament in the Fourth Republic in January 1993.
+He was a Member of the ECOWAS Parliament beginning in 2007.
 In 2009, he was appointed by President Mills as Minister for Information.

 Elections

 Akologu was first elected into Parliament during the December 1992 Ghanaian parliamentary election.
 He was re-elected in 1996 when he won with 16,978 votes out of the 23,815 valid votes cast representing 56.60% over Mariam Adukuma Abagna Kahid who polled 5,759 votes representing 19.20% and Belmogre Caspard Nyaaba who polled 1,078 votes representing 3.60%.
 He won in the 2000 general election with 9,655 votes out of the 21,311 valid votes cast representing 45.30% over Hajia M. A. Abagna-Khaldi who polled 7,607 votes representing 35.70%, Samuel Kuug Narook who polled 3,341 votes representing 15.70%, John T.Z.
 Yaroh who polled 459 votes representing 2.20% and Oscar Kurug Tindaan who polled 249 votes representing 1.20%.

-He was elected once again as the member of parliament for the Talensi constituency in the 2004 Ghanaian general election.
+Tia was elected once again as the member of parliament for the Talensi constituency in the 2004 Ghanaian general election.
 He won on the ticket of the National Democratic Congress.
 His constituency was a part of the 9 parliamentary seats out of 13 seats won by the National Democratic Congress in that election for the Upper East Region.
 The National Democratic Congress won a minority total of 94 parliamentary seats out of 230 seats.
 He was elected with 8,346 votes out of 22,148 total valid votes cast.
 This was equivalent to 37.4% of total valid votes cast.
 He was elected over Samuel Kuug Narook of the Peoples’ National Convention, Hajia Mariam Abagna Khalidi of the New Patriotic Party, John Teroug Zongbil of the Convention People's Party and Robert N. Doameng Mosore an independent candidate.
 These obtained 3,001, 5,354, 865 and 4,582 votes respectively of total votes cast.
 These were equivalent to 13.5%, 24.2%, 3.9% and 20.7% respectively of total valid votes cast.